TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 Development Change Log:
 __________________________________________
 -------------------------UnStaged Commit:
+Feature: open file on Sheet1 (POS)

 -------------------------Staged Commit:
+Bug: first item in list is ignored when setting header
 Bug: SelectionChange On Cells (E10:F10, I7, F6, F8, J4) Save the cell value as string then clear it.
 	if selection change other then cell cleared past that value back to original cell.
 	Create a seperate function called by cells (E10:F10, I7, F6, F8,) and cell J4